-Initial planned development at the NEC is expected to be complete, leaving other land to the north of the site to potentially be developed in the long term.
-Office development is likely to be focused on the Arden Cross Site with additional major national/international anchor occupiers in 2031.
-Mixed-use development at the Arden Cross Site will come forward in tandem with office and residential development to ensure that there is the look and feel of a major development which attracts and retains occupiers.
+Initial planned development at the NEC is expected to be complete, leaving other land to the north of the site to potentially be developed in the long-term.
+Office development is focused on the Arden Cross Site with additional major national/international anchor occupiers in 2031.
+Mixed-use development at the Arden Cross Site comes forward in tandem with office and residential development to ensure that there is the look and feel of a major development which attracts and retains occupiers.

 Industrial provision for the open market at the Arden Cross Site runs at circa 9,000m2 per annum.
-It is assumed that there will be the potential for a Mixed-use Manufacturing Campus on land adjacent to Jaguar Land Rover 's existing facilities.
+There continues to be the potential for a Mixed-use Manufacturing Campus on land adjacent to Jaguar Land Rover 's existing facilities.
 This space could potentially be utilised by Jaguar Land Rover and/or third parties.

-Residential development will be complete at the NEC in 2026 and development is concentrated at the Arden Cross Site, with the base development trajectory averaging 90 units per annum, with an upward trajectory as the area becomes more established and popular.
+Residential development is complete at the NEC in 2026 and development is concentrated at the Arden Cross Site, with the base development trajectory averaging 90 units per annum, with an upward trajectory as the area becomes more established and popular.